IIIF/3d/temp-draft-4.md

 ```

 <div style="background: #A0F0A0; padding: 10px; padding-left: 30px; margin-bottom: 10px">
-❓Can you set bgColor on a transparent image?
+❓!Can you set bgColor on a transparent image?
 An area?
 Conflict with `style` on a SpecificResource?
 </div>

 ##### near